 Sao Bento Station, Porto © Oporto Municipal Council's Tourism Department

-InterCity trains start from Campanha Station 2km east of the centre.
+InterCity trains start from Campanha Station, 2km east of the centre of Porto.

 Regional services start from Sao Bento Station downtown and pass through Campanha Station (5 minutes away).